EDUCBA Logo

 Introduction to MySQL Character Set

-Character set in MySQL is a set of characters.
-Character set in MySQL can have one or more collations.
-Character set in MySQL can be seen on the database level, table level, and column level.
+A character set in MySQL is a set of characters.
+Character sets in MySQL can have one or more collations.
+You can see MySQL character sets at the database, table, and column levels.
 The default character set is “LATIN1”.
 Unicode character set is used to store multiple languages in a column.
-Character set can holdsingle-byte characters and multi-character set.
-Latin1, latin2,etc., are single-byte character sets.
-Conversion of the character set can be done in MySQL.
-We have char_length function is to get the length of the string in characters.
+Character set can hold single-byte characters and multi-character sets.
+Latin1, latin2, etc., are single-byte character sets.
+MySQL can perform the conversion of the character set.
+We have a char_length function to get the string length in characters.

 Syntax #1